Local solution to an energy critical 2-D stochastic wave equation with exponential nonlinearity in a bounded domain: Inhomogeneous Strichartz estimates

-In this section we prove the deterministic Strichartz type estimate, see Theorem \ref{InHomStrichartz} below, which is a generalization of \cite[Theorem 1.2]{IJ2011} and sufficient to tackle, both, the Dirichlet and the Neumann boundary case.
+In this section we will prove the deterministic Strichartz type estimate, see Theorem \ref{thm-InHomStrichartz} below, which is a generalization of \cite[Theorem 1.2]{IJ2011} and is essential to tackle, both, the Dirichlet and the Neumann boundary case.

-Recall that in our setting, the operator $(\nA,\Dom(\nA))$ possesses a complete orthonormal system of eigenvectors $\{ e_j \}_{j \in \mathbb{N}}$ in $L^2(\mathcal{D})$.
+Recall that in our setting, the operator $(\nA,\Dom(\nA))$ possesses a complete orthonormal system of eigenvectors $\{ e_j \}_{j \in \mathbb{N}}$ in $L^2({\cO})$.
 We have denoted the corresponding eigenvalues by $\lambda_j^2$.
 From the functional calculus of self-adjoint operators, it is known that $\{(e_j, \lambda_j)\}_{j \in \mathbb{N} }$ is a sequence of the associated eigenvector and eigenvalue pair for $\sqrt{\nA}$.
-For any integer $\lambda \geq 0 $, $\Pi_\lambda$ is defined as the spectral projection of $L^2(\mathcal{D})$ onto the subspace spanned by $\{ e_j\}_{j \in \mathbb{N}}$ for which $\lambda_j\in [\lambda,\lambda+1)$, i.e.
+For any integer $\lambda \geq 0 $, $\Pi_\lambda$ is defined as the spectral projection of $L^2({\cO})$ onto the subspace spanned by $\{ e_j\}_{j \in \mathbb{N}}$ for which $\lambda_j\in [\lambda,\lambda+1)$, i.e.

-At this juncture, it is relevant to note that the proof of the Strichartz estimate in deterministic setting, see e.g. \cite{BLP2008} and \cite{BP2009}, is based on the following estimate in Lebesgue spaces of the spectral projector $\Pi_\lambda$, refer \cite{SS2007} for the proof. \begin{Theorem} For any smooth bounded domain $\mathcal{D}\subset \mathbb{R}^2$, the following estimate holds for all $u \in L^2(\mathcal{D})$
+At this juncture, it is relevant to note that the proof of the Strichartz estimate in deterministic setting, see e.g. \cite{Burq+L+P_2008} and \cite{Burq+P_2009}, is based on the following estimate in the Lebesgue spaces of the spectral projector $\Pi_\lambda$, refer \cite{SS2007} for the proof. \begin{theorem} For any smooth bounded domain ${\cO}\subset \mathbb{R}^2$, the following estimate holds for all $u \in L^2({\cO})$

 where